Lucca, Volterra and the Island of Elba

 Hiking through Tuscan History

 This classic Tuscan tour starts in the artistic gem of Lucca - a beautifully preserved city encircled by its Renaissance walls lying just south of the stunning marble mountains of Carrara.
 We visit Volterra, a timeless hilltop town with Etruscan and Roman history and hike to San Gimignano with its unmistakable skyline of medieval towers.
 On our way to the beautiful island of Elba we stop in Bolgheri - now one of the most exciting and innovative wine regions in all of Italy.
-We finish on Elba, hiking to its highest point and exploring its capital city and the villa which was home to its most famous exile - Napoleon Bonaparte.
+We finish on Elba, hiking almost to its highest point and exploring its capital city and the villa which was home to its infamous exile - Napoleon Bonaparte.

 The tour starts and ends in Pisa, and our pick-up and drop-off points are Pisa Centrale train station and Pisa airport.
 Many people choose to extend their walking holiday in Italy by visiting Florence, Siena, Parma, Rome or the Cinque Terre.
 For more ideas on where to go visit our City Guide page.